Shubham200137/Spotify-Listening-Habits-Analytics/README.md

 - **SQL Server**: Use SQL Server to manipulate and query data for further insights.

 - **Power BI**: Interactive dashboards and visualizations created to illustrate listening habits, track popularity, and artist engagement.
-Open the Power BI file `Spotify_Data_Analysis.pbix` for a comprehensive view.
+Open the Power BI file `Spotify_Listening_Habits_Insights.pbix` for a comprehensive view.

 ## Case Study Visuals